 The character of this population is to build huts on the foliage of large trees at heights of 10-25 meters above the ground to protect themselves from enemies and the dangers of the jungle.

-As the Asmat people, the Korowai follow a rudimentary way of life and primordial lifestyle in the jungle of Papua, leading a traditional life in families or clans, and living in tree houses, with a diet based on sago and almost no material objects, other than what the forest offers.
+Like the Asmat people, the Korowai follow a rudimentary way of life and primordial lifestyle in the jungle of Papua, leading a traditional life in families or clans, and living in tree houses, with a diet based on sago and almost no material objects, other than what the forest offers.

 The visit of the Asmat / Korowai regions involves a demanding journey, due to the total lack of structures, the hostility of the environment, the effort.
 It is not a journey suitable for everyone, it requires a spirit of adaptation and the determination to go and discover this isolated world lost in time.
 Cruising Indonesia organises expeditions in Asmat and Korowoi territories.
 Please contact us for further information.

 - Credits and acknowledgments:

-- All the photos on this web page, with the exception of the cover photo, are authorship of Gianluca Afflitti, award-winning photographer by National Geographic
+- All photos on this web page, with the exception of the cover photo, are copyright of Gianluca Afflitti, award-winning National Geographic photographer